 While we all hope that our medical care is safe and effective, everyone is human and humans make mistakes.
-When these mistakes are made, our lives can be turned upside down.
+When medical professionals make these mistakes, our lives are often turned upside down.

-The Tennessee lawyers with Bailey & Greer can provide you with the expert and personal legal team you need if you or a loved one has suffered at the hands of medical professionals.
-Call our Memphis medical malpractice attorneys today to request a free initial consultation.
-We can be reached toll free at 877-819-4414.
-At Bailey & Greer, we are small enough to care, big enough to fight, and experienced enough to win.
+The Tennessee lawyers at Bailey & Greer, PLLC, provide you with the expertise you need if you or a loved one has suffered at the hands of medical professionals.
+Call our Memphis and Jackson medical malpractice attorneys today to request a free initial consultation.
+You can reach us at 901-475-7434 or you can complete our contact form to schedule a free consultation.
+At Bailey & Greer, PLLC, we are small enough to care, big enough to fight, and experienced enough to win.